 - Deterioration of the plaster and peeling off paint occurs if the condensation is left untreated and not taken care of instantly.

+Are you experiencing damp on internal walls?
 When the moisture from the groundwater rises through the bricks in an upwards motion by means of capillary action, it results in rising damp.
 This is because house bricks and masonry keep on sucking up the moisture from the underground until gravity dictates so, usually around one metre.

 Rising damp is mainly an issue in the older building where the DPC (damp proof course) has become damaged or is completely absent.
 For example, although bricks may appear solid enough, you will find them full of voids on closer inspection.
 A chemical DPC helps the water from rising in such cases.